 Step 2: Formatting and citing a block quote

-As block quotes are not placed within quotation marks, it is important to format them in a certain way so the quote can be differentiated from original content and the rest of the text.
+As block quotes are not placed within quotation marks, it is important to format them in a certain way, so the quote can be differentiated from the original content and the rest of the text.
 These are the general rules that are used when formatting a block quote:

 Formatting Block quotes in different styles

-There are different guidelines to formatting a block quote in the various citation styles.
+There are different guidelines to formatting a block quote depending on the choice of citation style guide.